ItsGlor/Shortcuts/README.md

 - **[Version 07082024](https://www.icloud.com/shortcuts/13ea417866d545199c87786846926a86)**

 ## Get Youtube RSS Feed
 Get rss feeds for channels or playlists & paste into your favorite reader app.
+Needs the [Actions app](https://apps.apple.com/us/app/actions/id1586435171) (FREE).

 - **[Version 03242025](https://www.icloud.com/shortcuts/835790b3d9b749d09cf-b484e603801d)**: Per user feedback, I added an alert that lets the user know that the feed URL has been copied to the clipboard and is ready to be pasted into your chosen feed reader.
 <!--stackedit_data: